joeymeech/Twitter-New-Username-Bot/README.md

 https://chromedriver.storage.googleapis.com/index.html?path=2.43/
 and put it in the same path as your twitter bot file

--Enter your correct information into the .py file.
+- Correct information entered into the .py file